 Your ACT/SAT score is only one of many factors that are used to assess your college application.
-While it may lower your odds of getting accepted into your dream school, it does not rule it out completely.
-There are a few other ways that you can compensate for your sub-par ACT/SAT scores and get accepted into college.
+A low ACT/SAT score decreases your acceptance odds.
+However, don’t rule it out completely.
+Colleges look at other factors, which means students can compensate their lower ACT/SAT scores in other ways.
+You can still get into your dream school.

 Some things you can do to compensate for a low ACT/SAT score are: